Falkitop/gtao-race-loader/README.md

 the lua_getrace.py is getting a jsonstring from anywhere you want to and it loads it automatically.

+# REQUIREMENTS
+A Database is required that has all the races included in two columns named `id` which is the id of the race and `data` which is the JSON string

 use it by '/race [id]'